 - Over time, supination can also result in plantar fasciitis, bunions, heel spurs, sprained ankles, stress fractures, and tendonitis.

 - Over-pronation and supination (under-pronation) is usually a result of an inherited problem with the structure of your foot.
 In other words, if you are an over or under-pronator, it is not the result of an injury, but rather caused by the height of your arch and your “gait cycle”.

 - People who supinate (under-pronate) tend to have high arches while people who over-pronate tend to have little to no arches.

 - Insoles can help realign the foot for those who overpronate and underpronate/supinate.
 This realigns the subtalar joint and restores proper joint position and muscle pull.
 If you mildly overpronate, use the Enertor PX1 insoles in a neutral or supportive footwear.

 - If you underpronate/supinate, use the Enertor PX1 insoles in a pair of under-pronate supportive trainers bought from a specialist running store.

-- If you are excessively pronating or supinating, or if your gait differs between your left and right foot (eg if one foot is over pronating and the other is under pronating) you should seek professinal help as bespoke orthotics perscribed by a clinician maybe the best solution for you.
+- If you are excessively pronating or supinating, or if your gait differs between your left and right foot (eg if one foot is over pronating and the other is under pronating) seeking professional help such as bespoke orthotics prescribed by a clinician might be the best solution for you.